 🚶🏻Foundation

-Walk around the entire house:
+Walk around the entire house and:

 o Check for new cracks